lucyjanetetlow/cdcssg.github.io/information/problems/behavioural.md

 Special Needs Teachers, Health Visitors and Child Psychologists are also good sources of sensible advice for families with children with challenging behaviour.

 Lots of information is also available from the [Challenging Behaviour Foundation](http://www.challengingbehaviour.org.uk/).

+NICE have also produced some [guidelines for care of those with challenging behaviour](http://www.nice.org.uk/guidance/NG11/chapter/Introduction) which you can read online, as well as in an [easy to read](http://www.nice.org.uk/guidance/NG11/informationforpublic) version.